StollerSystem/OrderTracker/README.md

 * 10 Find funciton will return an Order object based on its ID property.

 * 11 "AddOrder" function will add an order ovject to a list in the Vendor Object.

+Stretch Goals:

+* 12 "RemoveOrder: function will delete an order from a vendor's list.

 ## Setup/Installation Requirements